MicrosoftDocs/visualstudio-docs/docs/ide/report-a-problem.md

 ![Need More Info state for problem reporting on Developer Community](../ide/media/ProblemStates/NeedMoreInfo.jpg)

 **Need More Info** indicates that we need more diagnostic information from you so that we can go forward with the investigation.
+[Learn how to respond to Need More Info requests.](./how-to-report-a-problem-with-visual-studio-2017?view=vs-2017#when-further-information-is-needed-need-more-info)

 - - -

 ![Fixed - Pending Release state for problem reporting on Developer Community](../ide/media/ProblemStates/FixedPendingRelease.jpg)

-**Fixed - Pending Release** indicates that we have fixed your problem for an upcoming preview or release.
+**Fixed - Pending Release** indicates that we have a fix for the problem and it will be available in an upcoming preview or release.
+When the fix becomes available in a preview, the problem is tagged with a 'fixed in' tag specifying the preview version.

 - - -

 ![Closed - Fixed state for problem reporting on Developer Community](../ide/media/ProblemStates/ClosedFixed.jpg)

-**Closed - Fixed** indicates that we have fixed your issue.
-Look for the "fixed in:" tag to check out the preview or release where your fix is available.
+**Closed - Fixed** indicates that we have released a fix for the problem.
+The problem is also now tagged with a "fixed in:" tag specifying the release version.

 - - -